jedelman8/nxos-ansible/README.md

 172.31.217.133  n9k1  # <<--- showing one Nexus 9000
 ```

 To make the change to the hosts file as shown above, any number of text editors like vi, vim, gedit, Sublime Text, etc. can be used.
 To install gedit, you can issue the following terminal command: `sudo apt-get install gedit` and once it's installed, you can open the hosts file by issuing the command `sudo gedit /etc/hosts`.
+Same can be done with `vim`.
 From there, make the change and save the file.
 Of course, you can also do this with your text editor of choice too.

 You should now be able to `ping n9k1` to get a response back from the MANAGEMENT IP address of the Nexus switch.
 In our case, that is 172.31.217.133.